 How to configure passwordless login in Windows

-- Enabling Shell access
+- Creating a user with Shell (SSH) access

 - SSH client software